Position

 How to become a Engineering Consultant?

-4. Develop a strong portfolio.
+4. Create a strong professional profile.

 How long does it take to become a Engineering Consultant?